-- Professionals and researchers working on topics related to public values, including transparency and privacy, in a governmental context.
+- Professionals and researchers working on topics related to public values, use of algorithms, including transparency and privacy, in a governmental context.

 - Senior administrators, policy advisors, government officials or agency members, who are interested in how ICTs change governments and how ICTs can be used in public administrations.